sergeypevniy/cv/README.md

 <br>

 ## Summary
-QA Engineer (automation and manual testing) with more than 6 years of cross-cutting experience in testing and software development.
+Software Engineer with experience with both software development and automated testing.
 Worked on multiple projects in financial, cryptocurrency, and copyright domains.
 Able to work independently and as a team member in a dynamic software development environment.
 Has deep knowledge of the object-oriented paradigm.
-Participated in the project development using Spring Framework.
-Has strong analytical and leadership skills.

 ## Skills
 **Have hands-on experience**<br>